-Kailua, a town on the west side of Hawaiʻi Island was designated "Kailua-Kona" by the U.S. Postal Service to differentiate the Big Island village of Kailua from an Oahu town by the same name, located on the windward side of Oahu island.
-In Hawaiian, Kailua means "two seas" or "two currents," a contraction of the words "kai" (meaning "sea" or "sea water") and "’elua," (meaning "two").
+Kailua-Kona, a town on the west side of Hawaiʻi Island was designated "Kailua-Kona" by the U.S. Postal Service to differentiate the Big Island village of Kailua from an Oahu town by the same name, located on the windward side of Oahu island.
+In Ōlelo Hawai'i (the Hawaiian language), Kailua means "two seas" or "two currents," a contraction of the words "kai" (meaning "sea" or "sea water") and "’elua," (meaning "two").

-Meanwhile, the term "kona" means "leeward side" in Hawaiian, so all Hawaiian islands have a kona side, depending on which way the wind blows.
-Hawai'i's prevailing winds predominate from the east/northeast, so the kona side is most often the west side of each island, but not always.
-Regardless, it's erroneous to call any town "Kona," since you're actually calling it "leeward side."
+Meanwhile, the term "kona" means "leeward side" in Ōlelo Hawai'i, so all Hawaiian islands have a kona side.
+Hawai'i's prevailing winds predominate from the east/northeast, so the kona side is the west side of each island.
+That's why it's somewhat erroneous to call any town "Kona," since you're actually calling it "leeward."
 Still, most Big Island residents say things like, "I had to drive to Kona today," or "I'm heading to Kona.
 Do you need anything?"
 I doubt that will ever change.

-Just to keep things honest, Hawai'i's highway signs very correctly direct you either to "Kailua" or "Kailua-Kona."
-So if Kona is your destination after you rent that expensive convertible, aim for the arrow on that green sign pointing to Kailua, and you'll arrive at the town you always thought was Kona, which is "kona" (lower case) most of the time.
+Just to keep things honest, Hawai'i's highway signs correctly direct you either to "Kailua" or "Kailua-Kona."
+So after you rent that expensive convertible at the airport, aim for the arrow on that green sign pointing to Kailua, and you'll arrive at the town you always thought was Kona, which is "kona" (lower case) most of the time.